Malaysia's Iskandar revives listing plan, aims to raise up to $1.5 bln in 2020 -sources

 The mega-project on the fringe of Kuala Lumpur city centre was initially announced in 2011, scrapped in 2017 and reinstated this year.
 A person close to discussions said the initial public offering (IPO) was contingent on the project moving forward.

 "Bandar Malaysia hasn't been firmed up and signed off yet.
 All this will have to be parallel to when that happens.
-Things are fluid," said the person, who was not authorised to speak with media on the matter and so declined to be identified.
+Things are fluid," the person said.

 The firm has begun talks with two banks for a listing aimed at 2020, the person said.